84000/translation-memory-resources/README.md

 - &lt;milestone/>, &lt;ref/>, and &lt;note/> elements should be able to appear directly in the segments “&lt;seg/>” but remain hidden on CAT platforms and still be functional (though I have only tested with OmegaT so far).
 - @xml:id in &lt;milestone/> and &lt;note/> corresponds to unique identifier in published 84000 TEI file.
-- &lt;flag type="alternateSource"> and &lt;flag type="englishError"> added to segments that need to be flagged as such.
+- &lt;flag type="alternateSource"> and &lt;flag type="dubiousTranslation"> added to segments that need to be flagged as such.
+Ostensibly these will be removed once the correction has been confirmed and corrected in the published translation and TM.

 Here is a sample of the markup from version -2.0.
-I added some arbitrary &lt;flag/>s to show how this would work when there was a problematic segment:
+Note that I have added wordwrap in this example, which should not be included within the segment text strings.
+I also added some arbitrary &lt;flag/>s to show how this would work when there was a problematic segment:

 ```
 <tmx xmlns="http://www.lisa.org/tmx14">